darkavenger75/mk312lite/README.md

 The front panel goes directly on top of the PCB.
 Use washers on the pots to level the front panel as required.
 Bottom closes with plain aluminum panel.
 A simple 3D printed case - two halves which close by 4 pins or headless screws - can be found in the "case" directory.

-## Error 20

-Some units may - more or less regularily - fail to start with "Error 20".
-The underlying reason is the firmware that is not tolerant againt sample variations in MOSFETs Q3, Q6.
-The "original" MK312BT has the same issues.
-The only reliable way to fix this is to adjust the values of resistors R32, R43 (100k).
-I recommend trying somewhat lower/higher values (e.g. 82k and 120k) and check if your units boots realiably then.